ABOUT VPL

 Certified as a B Corporation in 2016, VPL advocates slow design and sustainable production.
 Amortizing design and development costs over years not seasons allow VPL prices accessible.
 Many VPL designs are patented to fight fast fashion, and we value innovation over seasonal fashion trends.

 VPL products are made in small batches instead of mass production to avoid excess production and over-consumption.
 Working with women- and minority-owned factories in California (and paying fair wages), VPL developed a unique design and production process that utilizes excess fabric and minimizes the fabric waste.
-Its slow design and unique "upcycling" production process led VPL to win the 2012 prestigious CFDA/Lexus Eco Challenge.
-The savings from fabric utilization have been donated to VPL's education fund which provides classroom supplies and financial aids to students in the US and Japan.
+Its slow design and unique "upcycling" production process led VPL to win the prestigious CFDA/Lexus Eco Challenge.
+The savings from fabric utilization have been donated to VPL's education fund which provides classroom supplies and financial aids to young students around the world.

 VPL continues to be a force for social change, showing a way for many other businesses to make a positive societal impact.